-When my parents divorced, I was 19 years old and a sophomore in college.
-Fortunately, because I was 19, I was able to cope—I was able to understand and adjust.
-And because I was away at school, I had distractions aplenty.
-My kid brother, on the other hand, didn’t have either of these advantages.
-He was 12 years old, an 8th grader in middle school.
-He wasn’t able to cope, understand, adjust.
-Or even find solace in a mere distraction.
+When my parents decided to divorce, I was 19 years old and a sophomore in college.
+Fortunately, because I was 19, I was able to cope (mostly).
+I was able to understand and adjust accordingly.
+I also had distractions aplenty, being that I was away at college.
+My kid brother, on the other hand, didn’t have the same experience.
+He was 12 years old, in his last year of middle school.
+He wasn’t able to cope, understand, adjust, or even find solace in a mere distraction.

-Now, to ensure a smooth transition for your child during this time, consult Brown’s four tips, which she says will help your child to adjust to life after divorce:
+Now, to ensure a smooth transition for your child during this time, consult Brown’s four tips, which she says will help your child to adjust:

 Second, make it a point to be cordial with your ex in front of your children—yes, even if you aren’t on the best of terms right now.
 You don’t want your children to feel uncomfortable or uneasy about their future, as explained by Brown: “Do not fight in front of your children.
 While you don’t need to pretend to be best friends, present a united front in their presence.
 This will allow them to develop a sense of safety and security that the new situation will be alright.”